shaloo/desc/docs/source/index.rst

 .. include:: /common/ps_services.inc

-**Use Cases**:  This document presents a  high level overview of :ref:`Key product use cases<docref_puttshack_uc>` such as creating a new online customer service, enabling booking and reservations, modifying an already confirmed reservation, canceling a booking, purchasing or redeeming gift cards for Puttshack services etc.
+**Use Cases**:  This document presents a  high level overview of :ref:`Key product use cases<docref_puttshack_uc>` such as enabling booking and reservations, modifying an already confirmed reservation, canceling a booking, purchasing or redeeming gift cards for Puttshack services etc.

 **Workflows**:  Workflows refers to a collection of common API usage sequence.
 This document lists :ref:`Key API workflows<docref_puttshack_wf>` as simple flow chart diagrams for quick reference.
 The workflows capture a finer level of detail than the product use cases.
 Some of the workflows may be common across several use cases.
 For example, :ref:`RSVP Workflow<ref_wf_rsvp>` may be common for event as well as gaming, food and drinks service booking use case.